Grass-Fed Tallow for Skin: Why This Ancestral Ingredient Is Making a Comeback

 Tallow is particularly beneficial if you:

-- Struggle with chronic dryness that doesn't respond to conventional moisturizers
+- Struggle with persistent dryness that doesn't respond to conventional moisturizers

-- Experience barrier damage from over-exfoliation or harsh treatments
+- Experience a stressed skin feel from over-exfoliation or harsh treatments

 - Want a clean, minimal ingredient skincare routine

-- Have mature skin that needs deep nourishment
+- Have mature-feeling skin that benefits from deep nourishment

-If you have very oily or acne-prone skin, start with a small amount on dry patches or use it as a nighttime treatment rather than an all-over moisturizer.
+If you have very oily or breakout-prone skin, start with a small amount on dry patches or use it as a nighttime treatment rather than an all-over moisturizer.

 Experience the Tallow Difference